Our experience, engineering and planning make the difference.

 Integrated Locker Room with Break Area: For maximum space utilization and convenience, we also offer the option to integrate the locker room with break areas.
 This design ensures that your workforce has easy access to both locker facilities and comfortable break spaces within a single module.
 This integration optimizes the use of your valuable floor space and promotes a more efficient workflow.

-Modular Break Room
+Modular Locker Room Buildings

 CID Steel Buildings takes pride in providing modular break room solutions that cater to the specific needs of your industry and workspace.
 Our commitment to durability, adaptability, and customization ensures that our modules are a valuable addition to any industrial environment, especially in challenging settings like steel mills.
 Contact us today to discuss your requirements and explore how our modular solutions can improve your production efficiency and employee satisfaction.